Frequently Asked Questions (FAQs)

 For England and Wales, national records are held at The National Archives, while local records are generally held in the County Record Offices.
 In Scotland, records are held by the National Archives of Scotland (now part of National Records of Scotland).
 The National Archives of Ireland and the Public Record Office of Northern Ireland are the equivalent bodies in the Irish Republic and Northern Ireland respectively.

-The Archon Directory (maintained by the UK National Archives) has details of all receord repositories in the British Isles (i.e. the Republic of Ireland is inlcuded).
-Many of the larger repositories have an online catalogue, and ARCHON provides links to these.
-A name search in these catalogues will turn up any document where the name occurs in the document summary (but not names which just occur in the document itself).
+The National Archives' Find an archive catalogue has details of over 2,500 archives in the United Kingdom, and the Discovery Catalogue includes the holdings of many of these archives.
+A name search in Discovery will turn up any document where the name occurs in the document summary (but not names which just occur in the document itself).

 For Scottish records, the Scottish Archive Network also has an online catalogue.